jamesplease/timeline-utils/README.md

 Utilities for working with timelines.

-> Heads up!
-Timeline Utils has a best friend, [Framerate Utils](https://github.com/Netflix-Skunkworks/framerate-utils).
-> If you are working with videos in JavaScript, you will also want to check that library out as well.

 ## Motivation

 A timeline is a visual representation of information related to video.
 For instance, you may want to render an element that represents